CringleBingle/Sudoku-Solver/README.md

 # Sudoku-Solver
-Solves a 9x9 sudoku puzzle
+Solves a 9x9 sudoku puzzle.
-User can input the board or program automatically takes one from sudokuweb.org
+User can input the board or program automatically takes one from sudokuweb.org.

 Things I learned in this project: